 You see, most guys start off training their back with exercises like the barbell row, deadlift, and pull up.
-And don’t get me wrong, these are EXCELLENT exercises for back development… but they are not good for a beginner.
+And don’t get me wrong, these are Back Extension Machine for back development… but they are not good for a beginner.

 And when you throw these factors on top of the fact that a new lifter is just learning how to engage their back properly, you are left with a kid who does exercises with poor form and doesn’t get anything out of them.

 This is why a lot of lifters end up having underdeveloped backs.
 They never take the time to learn a good mind-muscle connection with the proper exercises.

 So, what are the ‘proper’ back exercises I just mentioned?
 Those done on a gym machine.